geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 <a href={href}>I'm under the radar</a>
 ```

-The reason this isn't a warning is because it's hard for the compiler to determine all the possible values for that variable at compilation time, especially if that variable is populated by an external API response.
-It doesn't know if the value of that attribute is an accessibility issue or not.
+This isn't a warning because it's hard for the compiler to determine all the possible values for that variable at compilation time, especially if that variable is populated by an external API response.
+It can't know if the value of that attribute is an accessibility issue or not.

 This limitation is true for any attribute that the compiler would normally warn you about.